MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

---- To ensure reproducibility, we used the logging module to log configuration parameters, such as learning rate, batch size, number of epochs, seed, k-fold, and profiling, which are logged at different steps in the script.
+--- To ensure reproducibility, we used the logging module to log configuration parameters, such as learning rate, batch size, number of epochs and seed which are logged at different steps in the script.
 An overview of the experimental setup is saved, and this way, we could always go back and reproduce an experiment by going to the log file src/outputs/, which provides an overview of the configuration and details of the training and evaluation phases. ---

 ### Question 14